stickerboy/waypoint-light/README.md

 ## Installation
 Waypoint light was designed to be used with the [Stylus browser extension](https://add0n.com/stylus.html)
-You can see and install the style over on usertyles.world: [https://userstyles.world/style/2030/waypoint-light](https://userstyles.world/style/2030/waypoint-light)
+You can see and install the style over on usertyles.world: **link removed as style has been taken down**

 Alternatively, assuming Stylus is installed, you can click the link below:
 [https://github.com/stickerboy/waypoint-light/raw/main/waypoint.light.user.css](https://github.com/stickerboy/waypoint-light/raw/main/waypoint.light.user.css)